nasa-jpl/autoRIFT/README.md

 ## Features

 <img src="figures/optical1.png" width="50%">
+** optical image over the Jakobshavn glacier where the red rectangle marks boundary of the Sentinel-1A image pair

 ### geogrid
 * user can define a grid in geographic coordinates provided in the form of a DEM with arbitrary EPSG code,
 * the program will extract the portion of the grid that overlaps with the given coregistered radar image pair,